dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 to make counting easier.
 That, and the use of a work list made part 2 pretty straightforward.
 All worked first time once over the Nim syntax hurdles.

+### Day 25: Combo Breaker ###

+Simple modular exponentiation calculation... the hardest part was reading the explanation to see what was being asked!
+I copied and translated the Wikipedia "right-to-left binary method" pseudocode to Nim, and then realized it probably wasn't even needed unless you were going for a top 100 spot, which of course I wasn't starting at 9:30 AM EST!

+### Retrospective ###

+A fun but relatively easy year.
+The only challenges where I needed a hint were Day 13 where I saw "Chinese Remainder Theorem" on reddit and all became clear, and Day 23 part 2 where, had I persisted, I would have solved it inefficiently, but the hint on reddit to use an array of next keys was very clever.
+The most interesting thing I learned is about rotations: use flipH, flipV, and Rot bits to describe image rotations instead of the *ad hoc* mess I invented... though I am pleased that I used coordinate transforms rather than image manipulations to solve Day 20, Jurassic Jigsaw.

+I "invented" what I now know is a "double-width" horizontal layout for hexagons on Day 24: Lobby Layout.
+The definitive reference for hexagons is at [RedBlobGames](https://www.redblobgames.com/grids/hexagons/)

 ---

 ## Stats